jacomyma/mapping-controversies/_pages/tuto-1-2.md

 **Goals**
 * Check that different data tell a different story
+* Try different visual models for different aspects of data
 * Make another annotated visualization

 # Load your data into Tableau

-# Visualize the data as a timeline
+# Visualize the data as a timeline of revisions

+# Visualize the data as a ranked list of revising editors

+# Visualize the data as a geographical map of anonymous editors

 # Make an annotated visualization